astrosmili/smili/src/finufft/docs/install.rst

 Dependencies
 ************

-This library is currently only supported for unix/linux, and partially for Mac OSX.
+This library is currently supported for unix/linux and also tested on Mac OSX.
 We have heard that it can be compiled on Windows too.

 For the basic libraries

-* C++ compiler such as ``g++`` packaged with GCC
+* C++ compiler, such as ``g++`` packaged with GCC
 * FFTW3
 * GNU make